ketki-kelkar/Ethnus_Mern_Tasks/README.md

 # Ethnus_Mern_Tasks
+Below is the description of all the tasks that I performed during the MERN full stack course by ETHNUS:

-# HTML Tasks - Course Progress
+# HTML Tasks

 This README document outlined the tasks of HTML tasks as part of my course.